KhangSE184903/FJC-SE184903/content/1-Worklog/1.7-Week7/_index.md

 * Focus on **reviewing and consolidating knowledge** in preparation for the mid-term exam.
 * Practice lab exercises and multiple-choice questions on **AWS Builders** and **AWSboy** to familiarize myself with the exam format.
 * Systematize the fundamental **AWS services** learned: EC2, S3, VPC, IAM, RDS, etc.
+* Optimize React app performance using techniques like React.memo, useCallback, and useEffect.
+* Understand lazy loading and code splitting in React.

 ---